kyriakoscharalampous/kyriakoscharalampous.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Educational Psychologist · Researcher · Elementary School Teacher
+subtitle: Researcher in Child and Adolescent Development · Educator
 profile:
   align: right
   image: prof_pic.jpg